cereal milk cinnamon rolls in the pan

 2. Don’t skip the steaming step!
 This might seem fussy, but it’s really important to allow the rolls to puff and warm up after their long nap in the fridge.

 3. Can’t have cinnamon rolls without a cream cheese glaze?
-Swap the more icing-like glaze in this recipe for the cream cheese version in this recipe.
+Swap the more icing-like glaze in this recipe for the cream cheese version in sourdough cinnamon rolls.
 Still top it with fruity cereal, obviously.

 a bite taken out of a cinnamon roll on parchment paper